mazen-khaled/Managing-Business-DOC/README.md

 # Document System

-Python package for managing business documents with validation and lifecycle management.
+Python package for managing business documents with validation and Follows Soild Principles.

 ## Features